-Do the University's standard entry requirements apply?
-Yes -- -----

-Detail of any deviation from and/or addition to the University's standard entry requirements (if applicable) N/A -- -----
+Do the University's standarequirements apply?
+Yes Detail of any deviation from and/or addition to the University's standard entry requirements (if applicable) N/A

 10 Additional support needs

 Students with disabilities or other support needs are welcome and are expected to be able to participate fully in this programme.
 Arrangements will be made, via the normal University support systems, to accommodate students with additional support needs wherever possible, with reasonable adjustments made to accommodate individual needs.